Count Your Blessings

 Chronic (or life-long) radiation enteritis doesn’t normally happen, but they think it happened to me because of my abnormal shape of my pelvis, as well as the metal implants I have.
 My pelvis (what is left of it) is much further down, and at a strange angle.
 Radiation machines are made for a standard skeletal shape, with some adjustment available, but not for the front-to-back slant of my pelvis.
 I had even asked my radiation oncologist about this before pelvic radiation.
 She called the tech support for the manufacturer of the radiation machine, and they told her they didn’t anticipate it would cause any problems.
 I was assured it was fine.

-However, the outcome has been that I know have Short Bowel Syndrome.
+However, the outcome has been that I now have Short Bowel Syndrome.
 While I am hopeful that someday I may be able to get off of TPN, my doctors tell me it is not likely.
 Being on TPN is very costly.
 My TPN bag costs $1,124 per day.
 (That is $7,868 per week, or $409,136 per year.)
 And that price is just for the actual TPN product.
 There are also costs for the supplies (alcohol wipes, gloves, hand sanitizer, flushes, tubing, caps, arm covers, dressing materials, injection needs, and so on.)
 Then I have to add the cost of a nurse coming once a week to change the dressing.
 (The nurses who do this have to be RNs.)
 On the same day, the nurse also draws 3 blood samples and drops them off at the local lab.
 There is also the cost of the doctor (in my case, my PCP) who must look at the lab results weekly, put in weekly orders for dressing changes and labs, and meets with me (via telehealth) to discuss any issues that are occurring, and to prescribe any drugs that will be needed to offset any issues.
 I say all of this to make the point that TPN is not cheap!

 The hardest part of living while on a TPN pump is that you really can’t travel.
 Yes, I can put the pump and TPN in a special backpack if I need to run to the drugstore but if I wanted to go on a vacation, I couldn’t do that.
 TPN has be refrigerated at all times.
 A week’s worth is delivered on Friday by refrigerated delivery.
 I must be home on Mondays for labs and dressing changes.
 I must be home on Fridays to receive the actual TPN for the following week.
 TPN only stays usable for about 8 days, so you can’t just get some early.
-Trying to get a cooler of TPN as a carry-on on a plane is a nightmare (from what I’ve been told, and they can insist on taking a sample of the liquid, which makes the rest of the bag unusable.
+Trying to get a cooler of TPN as a carry-on on a plane is a nightmare (from what I’ve been told, and they can insist on taking a sample of the liquid, which makes the rest of the bag unusable.)
 If you check the cooler on as checked luggage, and somehow it gets lost on the way, that would be very serious.
-(It takes 24-48 hours for a specialized pharmacist to make TPN, and there is no process for replacing lost bags.)
+(It can take 24-48 hours for a specialized pharmacist to make TPN and deliver it, and there is often no process for replacing lost bags.)

 TPN bags (especially when full or during the first 6-8 hours) are incredibly heavy, and hard to carry on one arm.
 (You can’t carry it with the arm that has the PICC Line in it, because it exceeds the weight restrictions.)
 That means, I would have to carry the TPN backpack on my left shoulder, and I limp on my left side.
 When you add that much weight to my weak side, it makes walking a bit concerning.